sakshikakde/video_motion_compensation/README.md

 ![Result](https://github.com/sakshikakde/video_motion_compensation/blob/main/readme/motion_compensated_video.gif)

 ## Improvement scope
 I am using an affine warp for this example.
 As it can be seen, the output is a little noisy.
-It can be used by using projective transformations.
+It can be improved by using projective transformations.

 ## Reference